nursing students giving shots

 Medical Assisting

-Sandburg offers a medical assisting certificate and degree that prepares students to perform administrative, clinical, and laboratory duties in a variety of health care settings.
-The goal of the program is to prepare competent entry-level medical assistants in the knowledge, skills, and behavior learning domains.
+Sandburg offers a medical assisting certificate and degree that prepare students to perform administrative, clinical and laboratory duties in a variety of healthcare settings as competent entry-level medical assistants.

-Medical Assistants can move into our other health programs such as:
+Medical assistants can move into our other health programs:

 Practical Nursing - LPN